RVgo4it/mmsgate/README.md

 		* http://flexisip.yourDomian.com:38443/mmsgate
 		* https://flexisip.yourDomian.com:38443/mmsgate
 	* Enable "URL Callback and Webhook URL Retrying"
-	* Edit other setting as needed.
+	* Edit other settings as needed.
 	* Apply changes

 * Select "Sub Accounts"->"Manage Sub Accounts".
 * Edit each sub account that will be used with MMSGate.
 	* Edit "CallerID Number", selecting the DID that will be associated with sending and receiving SMS/MMS messages for this account.
 	* Edit "Encrypted SIP Traffic", matching the clients transport method.
-	* Edit other setting as needed.
+	* Edit other settings as needed.
 	* Apply changes

 Once done, test the MMS and SMS messaging.